What tenants should document

 Rent increases

-Check your lease and whether the property is covered by rent control rules.
-Local facts and the current law matter.
+Check your lease and whether the property is covered by rent control rules, which have historically limited how much and how often rent can be increased for covered units.
+Local facts and the current law matter, so confirm the current caps with DHSUD rather than relying on an old figure.

 Where to ask for help